Local and Overseas Summer Programs

 Financial support: Nil

-Target group: Our current second and third year majors who would like to spend some time in the summer of 2023 to work as an intern in a local institution.
+Target group: Our current second and third year majors who would like to spend some time in the summer of 2024 to work as an intern in a local institution.
 Special considerations will also be given to other groups of students, such as first year majors with strong academic results and/or relevant experience.

 Selection criteria: The selection will be based on the following factors: academic performance, relevant experience and aptitude.
 Moreover, if everything being equal, preference will be given to third year majors who have not completed capstone requirement.

-Relation to Capstone Experience: For participants who have completed the requirements for the Capstone Experience (http://www.scifac.hku.hk/ug/current/bsc/curriculum/capstone-req), they may register for the course PHYS4966 Physics Internship before the commencement of this activity and no later than 1 July, 2023.
+Relation to Capstone Experience: For participants who have completed the requirements for the Capstone Experience (http://www.scifac.hku.hk/ug/current/bsc/curriculum/capstone-req), they may register for the course PHYS4966 Physics Internship before the commencement of this activity and no later than 1 July, 2024.
 Details will be announced in due course.
 Participants may use PHYS4966 to satisfy the Capstone Experience requirement for graduation.

-Interested students to either one or both of the programs should fill in an application form (copy attached) and submit it in hard copy together with your examination results up to now to the Department Office.
+Interested students to either one or both of the programs should fill in an application form and submit it in hard copy together with your examination results up to now to the Department Office.

-The deadline to hand in the application is 4 Jan 2023.
+The deadline to hand in the application is 26 Jan 2024.
 Shortlisted applicants may be invited for interviews.

 Should you have any questions, please contact Dr. Francis Ling (ccling@hku.hk)